-If you are interested in becoming a member, please fill out an application form and present it in person at a club meeting.
-The 2016 fees are as follows:
+If you are interested in becoming a member, please download, print and complete the application form and present it at the next club meeting.
+Fees are as follows:

 - Full members $30